University Marketing and Communications

 Written by Craig Schreiner | Photos by Craig Schreiner

-In WHY I TEACH, Megan Matthews, a senior lecturer of management at the University of Wisconsin-Whitewater, tells how her students view businesses as interlocking pieces.
+In Great Teaching, Megan Matthews, a senior lecturer of management at the University of Wisconsin-Whitewater, tells how her students view businesses as interlocking pieces.
 How does the marketing department affect accounting?
 How does human resources affect the supply chain?

 In one class, Matthews has a team of students lead an exercise about a restaurant where the team is the CEO, manager, cook, servers and dishwasher.
 How would students rank them in importance?
 Perhaps, for the first time, they consider the gifts of the dishwasher, and how all of the team members contribute to achieving the restaurant’s goals.